rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>La morte d'Orfeo</CITE>
 >(*Source of information reads*: LAMORTE D'ORFEO)

-<a name="0.4.43.2">0.4.43.2</a> If the missing spaces occur in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) for the form of title as it appears in the source, without the spaces (see [1.25.353.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.353.1)).
+<a name="0.4.43.2">0.4.43.2</a> If the missing spaces occur in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (or, if the [Title proper](/DCRMR/title/Title-proper/) begins with an article, the first six words), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) for the form of title as it appears in the source, without the spaces (see [1.25.353.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.353.1)).

 ### 0.4.44 Variant spellings